There are 48 UNESCO World Heritage Sites in Spain. It has the third-highest number of world heritage sites in the world.

 Aranjuez Cultural Landscape (2001)

 The Royal Palace of Aranjuez is the main feature of this town in Madrid, Spain.
 However, the landscape around the royal structure is what makes it stand out for UNESCO.
-This landscape was developed by Spanish royal family for 3 centuries.
+This landscape was developed by the Spanish royal family for 3 centuries.
 It also incorporates innovative design ideas in the horticulture realm.
-It used to a private property for the royal family until it was open to civilians in the 19th century.
+It used to be private property for the royal family until it was open to civilians in the 19th century.

 The town of Merida was founded by the Romans during the 25 BC.
 It was then named Emerita Augusta.
 To this day, centuries after the Romans have abandoned the place, many of the Roman remains are still evident.
 These include an aqueduct, bridge, amphitheater, circus, forum and more.

 Archaeological Site of Atapuerca (2000)